You Can't Win 'Em All

 You Can't Win 'Em All is a 1970 British-American war film, written by Leo Gordon (also an actor who appears in the film) and directed by Peter Collinson.
 It stars Tony Curtis, Charles Bronson and Michèle Mercier.
+The film is set at the end of the Greco-Turkish War (1919–1922).
+Two American mercenaries are forced to serve an Ottoman governor, who wants them to escort his daughters to Cairo.
+He also wants them to safeguard a treasure.

 Plot

-The setting is the time of the Greco-Turkish War (1919–1922), and the end of the Ottoman Empire.
-Two American soldiers of fortune – Adam (Curtis) and Josh (Bronson) – team up in 1922 Turkey with separate missions.
-Josh is interested in profiting from the turmoil prevailing as the Ottoman Empire collapses.
-Adam, the surviving heir to a shipping company, hopes to reclaim a ship seized by the Germans during World War I and interned in a Turkish Port.
+The end of the Ottoman Empire is near.
+Two American soldiers of fortune – Adam and Josh – team up in 1922 Turkey with separate missions.
+Josh and his men are interested in profiting from the turmoil prevailing as the Ottoman Empire collapses.
+Adam, the surviving heir to a shipping company, hopes to reclaim a ship seized by the Germans during World War I and interned in a Turkish port.
 Before they can achieve their goals, they are captured by the forces of Osman Bey, an Ottoman governor.

 Osman Bey is impressed by the Americans' firepower – which includes Thompson submachine guns – and enlists them in a mission to escort his daughters, seemingly to Mecca, but really to Cairo.
 Because of the war, Turkish ports are blockaded by the British.
 Knowing that an American ship is not subject to the blockade, Adam suggests using the one held by the Turks, once they have returned it to him.

 With Osman Bey's consent, the group sets off for the coast with Osman Bey's daughters, and also their guardian, the beautiful and formidable Aila.
-Along the way, they must contend with the dangers of the terrain, the war, the machinations of Osman Bey's opportunistic Colonel and also each other's greed.
-They also begin to realize that the Bey wasn't open with them about the real object of their mission, to safeguard a priceless treasure from the empire's enemies.
+Along the way, they must contend with the dangers of the terrain, the war, the machinations of Osman Bey's opportunistic colonel and also each other's greed.
+They also begin to realize that the Bey was not open with them about the real object of their mission, to safeguard a priceless treasure from the empire's enemies.

+During one desperate battle, Aila convinces Josh to abandon his men and Adam, and flee with her and a suitcase full of jewels.
+Adam and a few of the other mercenaries survive and reach the port of Smyrna, where they find Josh, Aila and Adam's ship.
+However, before Adam and Josh can come to blows over Josh's betrayal, panicked Ottoman soldiers board the ship, seeking to escape the nationalists.
+In the firefight, the ship catches fire.
+Josh and Adam are captured by the victorious nationalists and brought before their general, who offers them their freedom in exchange for the jewels.
+Aila shows up, and Josh and Adam realize that she is a nationalist spy.
+She has persuaded the general to let them go since he has the real treasure, an ancient Koran hidden in the suitcase.
+The mercenaries suspect Aila stole the jewels herself.